2018/19 winners of Step into the NHS schools' competition

 The regional winners for 2018/19 will be announced shortly.

-The 2019/20 competition will launch in September 2019.
-In the meantime, you can take a look at the range of materials for previous competitions on the Step into the NHS website.
+The 2019/20 competition is now closed, but take a look at the range of competition materials on the Step into the NHS website.